denezero/3d-vtk-volume-rendering/README.md

   ![Bone Mode Preview](gif/X-Ray_Mode_Preview.gif)

-## Support & Documentation

-To keep this README scannable, detailed technical explanations have been moved to separate documents:

-- For in-depth details on the VTK pipeline, scalar ranges, and transfer function mathematics, see our [API Documentation](https://www.google.com/search?q=docs/API.md&authuser=1).

-- If you encounter visual artifacts (e.g., _Woodgrain artifacts_) or DICOM reading errors, check our [Troubleshooting Wiki](https://www.google.com/search?q=wiki/Troubleshooting&authuser=1) or [open an issue](https://www.google.com/search?q=../../issues&authuser=1).

 ## Contributing & Maintenance

 This project is actively maintained for educational purposes in computer graphics, biometrics, and healthcare technology.
 We welcome contributions from software engineers and medical professionals!

-If you'd like to improve the shading algorithms (`ShadeOn`), optimize performance, or add UI elements, please read our [Contribution Guidelines](https://www.google.com/search?q=docs/CONTRIBUTING.md&authuser=1) before submitting a Pull Request.
+If you'd like to improve the shading algorithms (`ShadeOn`), optimize performance, or add UI elements, please read our [Contribution Guidelines](CONTRIBUTING) before submitting a Pull Request.

 ## License

 This project is open-source and licensed under the MIT License.
-See the [LICENSE](https://www.google.com/search?q=LICENSE&authuser=1) file for details.
+See the [LICENSE](LICENSE) file for details.